 Ferosa Chauque is a lawyer, community journalist and human rights activist.
 She received her postgraduate degree in Human Rights-Domestic Violence from the Pontifical Catholic University of São Paulo, Brazil.
 Ferosa participated in the Human Rights Exchange by CONECTAS Diretos Humanos, in São Paulo Brazil in 2011.
 Currently, she serves as Executive Director of the National Forum of Community Radios (FORCOM), President of the Human Rights Commission of the Mozambican Bar Association (CDHOAM), President of the Coordination Committee of the Coalition for the Elimination of Premature Unions (CECAP and Vice President of Linha Fala Criança 116 (LFC).
 Ferosa is also a Member of the Mozambican Association of Women in the Legal Career (AMMCJ) and the Mozambican Network of Human Rights Defenders (RMDDH).

-The project will promote a dialogue between political parties and sympathizers and civil society organizations.
-The debate will focus on the code of conduct of political parties, behavior of political parties and supporters, national and international documents for the protection of human rights and the role of the police in the context of protecting citizens.
-The initiative will take place in Ilha de Moçambique and will cover citizens from the 20 most problematic neighborhoods in terms of violence.
-There will also be 2 preparatory meetings with state institutions (STAE, CNE) and NGOs to define the conference strategy.
-Community Radio On Hipite will broadcast the event live, to allow most communities to follow.
-The implementation of these activities in connection with strategic partners will contribute to achieving the goals, as there will be commitments from all stakeholders.
-Political parties will assume a commitment to nonviolence and will be sensitized at the conference, to draw the attention of their supporters to avoid practicing electoral violence.
+The initiative took place in Ilha de Moçambique and covered citizens from the 20 most problematic neighborhoods in terms of violence.
+There were also 2 preparatory meetings with state institutions (STAE, CNE) and NGOs to define the conference strategy.
+Community Radio On Hipite broadcasted the event live, to allow most communities to follow.
+The implementation of these activities in connection with strategic partners contributed to achieving the goals, as there were commitments from all stakeholders.

 Ferosa was a participant in the IVLP Project Transparency and Accountability in Government, organized by the U.S. Department of State and Meridian International Center.